Cadbury Castle, Somerset: Location

 Cadbury Castle is located 5 mi north east of Yeovil.
 It stands on the summit of Cadbury Hill, a limestone hill situated on the southern edge of the Somerset Levels, with flat lowland to the north.
 The summit is 153 m above sea-level on lias stone.

 The hill is surrounded by terraced earthwork banks and ditches and a stand of trees.
 On the north west and south sides there are four ramparts, with two remaining on the east.
 The summit plateau covers 7.28 ha, and is surrounded by the inner bank which is 1.2 km long.
-The hill fort is overlooked by Sigwells, a rural plateau rich in archaeological remains.
+The hillfort is overlooked by Sigwells, a rural plateau rich in archaeological remains.
 Due to scrub and tree growth the site has been added to the Heritage at Risk Register.

-Further information on the dig and hill fort can be found a short walk down the road on Somerset Heritage Panels which have been erected in the local pub The Camelot Inn.
+Further information on the dig and hillfort can be found a short walk down the road on Somerset Heritage Panels which have been erected in the local pub The Camelot Inn.